htrc/JSTOR-FeatureExtractor/README.md

     -i, --input
       Input JSONL (jsonlines.org) data to process (omit to read from stdin) -o, --output
-      Output JSON document containing the extracted features (omit to output to stdout)
+      Output JSONL document containing the extracted features (omit to output to stdout)
 ```